projf/projf-explore/lines-and-triangles/README.md

-# Life on Screen
+# Lines and Triangles

-This folder contains SystemVerilog designs to accompany the Project F blog post: **[Life on Screen](https://projectf.io/posts/life-on-screen/)**.
+This folder contains SystemVerilog designs to accompany the Project F blog post: **[Lines and Triangles](https://projectf.io/posts/lines-and-triangles/)**.

 These designs make use of Project F [common modules](../common/), such as clock generation and display timings.
 Check the Vivado [create_project.tcl](xc7/vivado/create_project.tcl) script to see which modules are used.